abnermasong/Training/PHP-with-Laravel/Section-33-New-Application-Laravel-7.md

 # Admin Users
 - Users with roles `admin` can view all the `users` and can even `delete` users.
-This involes implemnting eloquent relationships.
+This involes implementing eloquent relationships.
 - `Tinker` is very useful when it comes to checking and attaching roles/permission to a user.

 # Routes for Large Application